aiman-al-masoud/Chatnip/README.md

 ## Server's OK response:

   ```
 List of json objects, each object is a message.
-The server deletes the messages from the database right before sending the json list.
   ```

+The server also deletes the messages from the database right before sending the json list.

 ### A message that a user receives from the server looks like this: